stivenson/Mithril-1-with-ES6-Classes-Example/README.md

 * Run:
     * `brunch watch --server` — watches the project with continuous rebuild.
 This will also launch HTTP server with [pushState](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history).
     * `brunch build --production` — builds minified project for production
+    * Finally you will see the app in the url: [http://localhost:3333](http://localhost:3333)
 * Learn:
     * `public/` dir is fully auto-generated and served by HTTP server.
 Write your code in `app/` dir.
     * Place static files you want to be copied from `app/assets/` to `public/`.